gmatteuc/TikTok_data_science_portfolio/README.md

 - Build a linear regression baseline model and a more powerfu.l machine learning classification model.
 - Communicate findings to technical and non-technical stakeholders.
 ---

+### About me:
+I'm a neuroscience researcher with a background in physics, my work involves machine learning and data science in a scientific setting.
+This project is part of my effort to gain hands-on experience with achine learning and data science in an industry settings.

+---
+> **Note**: This is a simulated workplace scenario.
+The team members, stakeholders, and data are fictitious and adapted for educational purposes in the context of the [**Google Advanced Data Analytics professional certificate**](https://www.coursera.org/account/accomplishments/professional-cert/KYPQQE9V1YBX).